React-Automation-Studio/React-Automation-Studio/ReactApp/src/docs/introduction.md

 *3. Styleguide*

-A lot of effort was put into the documentation and a style guide based on React Styleguidedist and is used as the help function and to document the use of all the components from the source files.
+A lot of effort was put into the documentation and a style guide based on React Storybook and is used as the help function and to document the use of all the components from the source files.
 The current style guide is also  interactive with a demo IOC.
 All the properties of each of the components are documented and examples of their usage are shown.

 *4. Access rights and Administration*